Planning Modular Wastewater Treatment

 • Integrate proven disinfection methods such as UV or chlorination/dichlorination

-Engineers help ensure that today’s permit is met while preserving the ability to adapt if regulations evolve—an especially important consideration in environmentally sensitive regions.
+Engineers meet today’s permit requirements, while preserving the ability to adapt as regulations evolve—an especially important consideration in environmentally sensitive regions.

 Designing for Resilience in the Southeast

 Weather and site conditions in the Southeast add another layer of complexity.
-Heavy rainfall, hurricanes, high groundwater, and coastal corrosion all need to be considered.
+Early considerations should include heavy rainfall, hurricanes, high groundwater levels, and coastal corrosion.

 • Integrate with standby power and emergency operation plans